thananunmick/sixcentsgoogle/README.md

 ## Getting Started

 For android, ensure that the phone you are using has a minimum sdk version of 21.
+IOS mobile phones are still not yet compatible.
+We will try to fix the issues in our next phase.

 ## How to Use